The Ultimate guide to LinkedIn industry list

 Now that you know more about industries on LinkedIn, we are going to recap what we’ve said above and add some information that could be useful for you.

 On LinkedIn, there are industries that are less popular than the others.
 Again, it doesn’t mean that it’s less important than another industry.
-In fact, it is just a question of number.
-If you want to expand your network by adding only people from the same industry as you, that might be a bit more difficult but nothing impossible, believe me 😊.
+In fact, it is just a question of numbers.
+If you want to expand your network by only adding people from the same industry as you, that might be a bit more difficult, but nothing is impossible, believe me 😊.

 • Dairy.